DougalMGU/web-dev-exercises/exercises/completed-examples/_07_Advanced-Positioning/README.md

 3. Fixed Nav
+In the index.html, duplicate the image twice to add more vertical content to the page

+4. Footer CSS
-In the index.html, duplicate the image twice to add more vertical content to the page Add position fixed with top and left set to 0 to the 'header' Add width of 100vw to the header
+Add position fixed with top and left set to 0 to the 'header' Add width of 100vw to the header
+Move the Footer styling from 'inline-blocks.css' to 'main.css' Remove the margin properties that use calc()
+Give the <body> display of flex and flex-direction of column Give the <body> a min-height of 100vh
+Remove the display block from '.content' class and give it flex of 1 Give the '.footer' class display of flex with flex-direction column Give the '.footer' class justify-content of flex-end